EMBRYOPSIDA Pirani & Prado

 Age.
 K. Bremer et al. (2004) suggested an age of about 113 m.y.a. for this node, Wikström et al. (2015) an age of (112-)100(-84) m.y., Magallón et al. (2015) an age of about 92 m.y., Bell et al. (2010) ages of (101-)88, 87(-85) m.y.a.; ca 95.8 and 74.4 m.y. are ages in Nylinder et al. (2012: suppl.), ca 52.3 m.y. is the age in Nicolas and Plunkett (2014; ?sampling).

 Evolution.
 Divergence & Distribution.
-In their study of the evolution of plant habit in the campanulids, Beaulieu et al. (2013b) noted that growth form was notably constrained in Aquifoliales; all members of which are woody; see also the euasterid node.
+In their study of the evolution of plant habit in the campanulids, Beaulieu et al. (2013b) noted that growth form was notably constrained in Aquifoliales; all members of which are woody; the woody habit is a feature of the whole euasterid clade.

 Includes Aquifoliaceae, Cardiopteridaceae, Helwingiaceae, Phyllonomaceae, Stemonuraceae.